largest flower in the world

 Which Country has the largest Rafflesia?

-In the tropical rainforests of Indonesia, Malaysia, Thailand, the Philippines, and other South Asian nations, the majority of its concentration is found in the Sumatra and Borneo forests.
+In the tropical rainforests of Indonesia, Malaysia, Thailand, the Philippines, and other South Asian nations, most of its concentration is found in the Sumatra and Borneo forests.

 Why does Rafflesia smell so bad?